arnesanches/powerbi-advanced-dashboard/README.md

 This project features an interactive dashboard built in Power BI to present financial data in a clear and visually appealing way.
 One of the most impressive aspects of this project is the advanced interactivity of the dashboard.
 By hovering over or selecting a bank's logo, all the data in the dashboard is automatically updated to reflect the specific results for that bank.
 The Excel data is integrated into the Power BI .pbix file, eliminating the need to load external files to view the dashboard.

-## Video Demonstration
+## Demonstration Video

-To view the interactivity and dynamism of this dashboard, watch the demonstration video, which is located in the same directory as the project.
-In this brief video, you can see how the data is automatically updated when selecting different banks, highlighting the interactive features and dynamic changes in the dashboard.
+To experience the interactivity and dynamism of the dashboard, download the "Dashboard Demonstration" video located in the project directory.
+GitHub does not support direct video playback, so you will need to download the file to watch it.

 ## Key Features: